yomidevs/local-audio-yomichan/README.md

 If you wish to use this on Android, see [here](https://github.com/KamWithK/AnkiconnectAndroid).
 There is currently no way of using this on AnkiMobile (iOS).

 1. Download all the required audio files.
+You have three main options:

-    - **Ogg/Opus audio (2.5 GiB) (Recommended)** - The [Opus](https://opus-codec.org/) audio codec provides much better quality at lower bitrates (which saves a lot of space and makes syncing large collections faster) and is compatible everywhere except AnkiMobile on iOS.
+    1. **Ogg/Opus audio (2.5 GiB) (Recommended)** - The [Opus](https://opus-codec.org/) audio codec provides much better quality at lower bitrates (which saves a lot of space and makes syncing large collections faster).
+However, **Opus is NOT compatible with AnkiMobile on iOS**.
+If you are using AnkiMobile, please use the 2nd option (MP3 audio) below.
 Audio has been encoded at 32k VBR.
         - Download torrent (magnet link)

-    - MP3 audio (4.9 GiB) - Older and less efficient codec, but needed for compatibility with **AnkiMobile on iOS** which does not support Opus currently.
+    2. MP3 audio (4.9 GiB) - Older and less efficient codec, but needed for compatibility with AnkiMobile on iOS which does not support Opus currently.
 Audio is encoded with LAME `V3` preset.
         - Download torrent (magnet link)

+    3. Original audio (?
+GiB) - The completely raw, unprocessed audio files.
+Audio quality and codecs vary between each source.
+Only download this if you know what you are doing.
+        - Download torrent (magnet link)

     If you have never downloaded from a torrent before, I highly recommend using the [qBittorrent](https://www.qbittorrent.org/) client.

 1. Extract the `.tar.xz` file.
-Windows users can use [7zip](https://7-zip.org/download.html).
+To extract the file, Windows users can use [7zip](https://7-zip.org/download.html).
 Linux and MacOS users can use either the default GUI archive manager or the `tar -xf` command.

 1. [Download the add-on](https://ankiweb.net/shared/info/1045800357):
     * Within Anki, navigate to `Tools` →  `Add-ons` →  `Get Add-ons...`